 With social networks and tons of places to spend time online it is important to be aware of security measures you can take and what pitfalls to avoid.
 With the default stock configuration of your systems and browsers, you should be safe but whether you are safe enough depends on how seriously you take your safety and privacy online.

-The need of the hour is to move beyond simple security measures and opt for advance techniques to enjoy a safe, secure and private online experience.
+The need of the hour is to move beyond simple security measures and opt for advance techniques like data encryption and two-factor authentication etc. to have a safe, secure and private online experience.
 Here are some of safety measures you should know of and take heed, to make yourself safer online.

 Read Also: How You Are Helping Hackers Steal Your Data